• Skip to primary navigation

 • 1 1/4 cups crushed ice or ice cubes

-Place everything except the cacao nibs in the blender and process until smooth and creamy.
+1. Place everything (except the cacao nibs or chocolate chips) in the blender and process until smooth and creamy.
 Taste and add more mint leaves, sweetener and ice if desired.
 Add in the cacao nibs and process for just seconds to break them up enough that they will fit through the straw but not totally blend them up so you can still see little flecks of nibs through out the smoothie.

 Filed Under: American, Blender, Breakfast/Brunch, Kale/Greens, Smoothie Tagged With: almond milk, Blendtec, cacao nibs, Green Smoothie, Green Smoothie Challenge, ice, mint, NuNaturals Vanilla Stevia, Smoothie